wazuh/wazuh-documentation/source/integrations-guide/opensearch/index.rst

 `OpenSearch <https://opensearch.org/>`__ is a distributed, community-driven, Apache 2.0-licensed, 100% open source search and analytics suite used for a broad set of use cases like real-time application monitoring, log analytics, and website search.
 OpenSearch is a fork from Elasticsearch.
 They have many similarities in configuration and integration steps.

-In this guide, you can find how to integrate Wazuh with OpenSearch in the following ways:
+In this guide, you can find out how to integrate Wazuh with OpenSearch in the following ways:

 -  `Wazuh indexer integration using Logstash`_
 -  `Wazuh server integration using Logstash`_